 Old Dhaka is an exhausting place, with its noise, sound and high level of pollution.
-It’s the first time any city really got to me.
+It’s the first time any city got to me.

 When I went back to my guesthouse around 6 pm, (everything was closed down by then) I was done, completely done.

-I rarely feel exhausted from traveling anywhere in the world.
+I rarely feel exhausted from travelling anywhere in the world.
 But in Dhaka, when I getting back to my tiny room, with no windows was pure heaven, the air-con and tv was a big plus!